Yaekith/hCaptchaSolver/README.md

 # HCaptchaSolver
- A Proof of concept hcaptcha solver, massive help provided from the original hcaptcha solver by backslash.
+ A proof of concept c# hcaptcha solver, massive help provided from the original hcaptcha solver by backslash. (https://github.com/backslash/hCaptcha-Solver-2.0)